-Guidelines for submitting an app to the Snowflake Marketplace
+Guidelines for publishing an app to the Snowflake Marketplace¶

-This topic describes criteria for submitting a Snowflake Native App to the Snowflake Marketplace.
+This topic describes the criteria for publishing a Snowflake Native App to the Snowflake Marketplace.

 When your application package is ready to be published on the Snowflake Marketplace, you must submit it to Snowflake for approval.